Dzangg/Password_manager/README.md

 ## Installation

-To install and run `passwordManager-pyqt5`, follow these steps:
+To install and run `Password_manager`, follow these steps:

 1. **Clone the Repository**:
    ```bash